geosolutions-it/geobatch/src/doc/source/actionImageMosaic.rst

 Image Mosaic Action
 ===================

-The image mosaic flow can be used to publish or update an `ImageMosaic <http://docs.geoserver.org/stable/en/user/tutorials/image_mosaic_plugin/imagemosaic.html>`_ up to a single instance of the `GeoServer <http://docs.geoserver.org/2.0.0/user/>`_.
-It is fundamentally based on the GeoTools `ImageMosaic <http://docs.geoserver.org/stable/en/user/tutorials/image_mosaic_plugin/imagemosaic.html>`_ plugin and makes use of a series of REST calls to perform remote GeoServer update and queries via the GeoServer manager library.
+The ImageMosaic Action can be used to publish or update an `ImageMosaic <http://docs.geoserver.org/stable/en/user/tutorials/image_mosaic_plugin/imagemosaic.html>`_ up to an instance of the `GeoServer <http://docs.geoserver.org/2.0.0/user/>`_.
+It is fundamentally based on the GeoTools `ImageMosaic <http://docs.geoserver.org/stable/en/user/tutorials/image_mosaic_plugin/imagemosaic.html>`_ plugin and makes use of a series of REST calls to perform remote GeoServer update and queries via the GeoServer-Manager library.

 Input